JCGit2018/remittance/README.md

 - did you degrade safety in the name of adding features?

 ### Hypothesis:
+- Alice is not (longer) the contract owner as it is an utility contract used by anyone to send ether to an exchange shop to give money to someone
+- Alice (or someone else) can deposit eth several times using the same solution (hash): this renews the limit expiration
+- Alice (or someone else) has to pay a (little) commission to the contract owner: the commission is payed at withdraw time (is it right?.....)

 ### Added:
 - deadline to claim back ether and its limit